walterlootk/SKR2_ESP8226_DELTA/README.md

 ===================================<br>
 Common and NC (default Anycubic 2017) wiring, therefore I am using GND/PC1(X), GND/PC3(Y), GND/PC0(Z) on the SKR 2.0 board

-F) Installation of the BTT ESP8266 ESP-12S Module
+F) Installation of the BTT ESP8266 ESP-12S Module<br>
 ========================<br>
 1. Switch off the power to the Delta printer
 2. Follow the colour code of RED and BLACK and plug into the WIFI receptor